World Cup Results 2018: Round-of-16 Scores and Quarter-Finals Bracket

 Colombia 1-1 England

-A tense and fractious first half in the Russian capital produced little quality on the ball, but did see more than a few incidents off it.
-The most notable involved Colombia midfielder Wilmar Barrios who managed to escape with just a booking after appearing to head-butt Jordan Henderson.
+A tense and fractious first half in the Russian capital produced little quality on the ball, but there were more than a few incidents off it.
+The most notable involved Colombia midfielder Wilmar Barrios, who managed to escape with just a booking after appearing to head-butt Jordan Henderson.

 Not everybody agreed with the punishment: